PhiniteLab/kalman-filter-design-in-Matlab/README.md

  - Learning : standard matlab kalman filter based on forward difference solver in linear domain (MCK system)
  - Nonlinear : nonlinear system example with van der pol equation, jacobian usage and real time update
  - simulink : linear and nonlinear system applications given in the folder of nonliner/learning, MCK and Van der pol equation are performed!
+ - unmodeledKalman : this is the simplest real time low pass filter approach on the data coming from the unknown dynamic

  There are five main usage of this library: